tfausak/tfausak.github.io/_posts/2012-03-15-dropdown-menu-in-twitter-bootstraps-collapsed-navbar.md

 Then change all the lines in `bootstrap.css` that refer to `dropdown-menu`.
 Copy the entire selector, then replace the second instance of `dropdown-menu` with `dropdown-menu-no-collapse`.
-For instace:
+For instance:

 {% highlight css %}
 .navbar .dropdown-menu { /* ... */ }